-An investment in any of the Funds offered by this Prospectus is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+An investment in the Fund offered by this Prospectus is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.

-Each Fund may offer multiple classes of shares.
-This Prospectus covers only the Class A, Class I and Class K Shares of the applicable Funds.
+The Fund may offer multiple classes of shares.
+This Prospectus covers only the Class A, Class I and Class K Shares of the Fund.